 Now more than ever, it’s important to make slow and calculated career moves.

 Despite currently low unemployment rates, there are millions unemployed with record numbers of others experiencing long-term joblessness.

 My advice lately, in fact, has been for job seekers to stay put, avoiding the open job market when possible.

 Here are some thoughts on doing just that …

-Yes, not the smoothest medicine to swallow, I’m sorry, but it’s important to remain steady and not be hasty or erratic at the sign of job trouble.
+Yes, not the smoothest medicine to swallow, I’m sorry, but it’s important to remain steady and not be hasty or erratic at the sign of trouble.

-Instead of quitting or jumping ship, and presuming the company isn’t about to go belly-up, maybe there’s a less invasive alternative?
+Instead of quitting or jumping ship, and presuming the company isn’t about to go belly-up, maybe there’s a less invasive alternative.

-Maybe you can ask for different/additional job responsibilities?
+Maybe you can ask for different/additional responsibilities?

-Companies ask for 3rd, 4th, and 5th interviews [and more sometimes], so ask to meet with your expected boss to further discuss the position, identify your match for the position, and so on.
+Companies ask for 3rd, 4th, and 5th interviews [and more sometimes], so ask to meet with your expected boss to further discuss the job, identify your match for the job, and so on.

 Just a sampling of questions to ask and get answered: